mtumilowicz/java11-category-theory-powerset-poset-product/README.md

 we will sketch proof that `A n B` (intersection) has universal property:

-* there exists projections (we cannot give explicit formulas, but we know that they exists and its sufficient for us):
+* we cannot give explicit formulas, but we know that projections exist:
     * fst: `(A n B) c A => (A n B) -> A`
     * snd: `(A n B) c B => (A n B) -> B`